Inside: Many parents unknowingly negatively impact their child’s developing social and emotional growth through common behaviors and situations.

 Six ways parents unknowingly stifle their child’s emotional development.

-1. You consistently over-schedule your child.
+1. Consistently over-scheduling your child.

-You want your child to be athletic and popular, and if they don’t start basketball by first grade, the’ll never be ready for the club team!
+You want your child to be athletic and popular, and if they don’t start basketball by first grade, they’ll never be ready for the club team!
 Your good intentions are translated into exhaustion on their part, resentment on yours, and the always resounding question of “When was the last time we had a family dinner together?”
 If it is more stress than it’s worth, it probably isn’t in your child’s best interest.

 If it is more stress than it’s worth, it probably isn’t in your child’s best interest.

-2. You do their homework for them.
+2. Doing their homework for them.